yquake2/yquake2/doc/02_installation.md

 * On MacOS the dependencies can be installed with Homebrew (from https://brew.sh): `brew install sdl2 openal-soft`

-Other distributions or platforms often have package names similar to the Debian or FreeBSD packages.
+Other distributions or platforms often have package named similar to the Debian or FreeBSD packages.